Yevgeny Poddubny

 Yevgeny Yevgenyevich Poddubny (Евгений Евгеньевич Поддубный; born August 22, 1983) is a Russian war correspondent, and special correspondent for the Russia-24 and Russia-1 television channels, commonly described as Russian propagandist.
 He was born in Belgorod, and received a master's degree in psychology and has worked as a war correspondent for Russian state television.

+In August 2024, he received injuries after his vehicle was struck with a ukrainian loitering munition while covering the August 2024 Kursk Oblast incursion.

 He has covered Russian conflicts in Georgia, Syria, as well as in Ukraine.
 For his work, he has received sanctions by both the United Kingdom, and Australia who accuse him of disinformation and propaganda on behalf of the Russian government.
-In August 2024, he received injuries after his vehicle was struck with a loitering munition while covering the August 2024 Kursk Oblast incursion.

 Early life

 Poddubny was born on 22 August 1983, in Belgorod.
 His father, Yevgeny Pavlovich Poddubny, and mother, Irina Mikhailovna Poddubnaya are surgeons.
 He received his primary education in 20th secondary school in Belgorod.
 He graduated from Belgorod State University, with a master's degree in psychology.
 He speaks English and was studying Arabic.